 Students may need to enroll in certain undergraduate courses to meet prerequisites or to complete certification requirements.
-Students who have completed a baccalaureate degree are charged the Continuing Education tuition rate of one-half of the regular undergraduate tuition.
+Students who have completed a baccalaureate degree at Saint Vincent College are charged the Continuing Education tuition rate of onehalf of the regular undergraduate tuition.